plins@clemson.edu

 The textbook permanent-income hypothesis predicts that the level of consumption is proportional to the level of permanent income, while,

-in the data, the elasticity of consumption to permanent income appears to be far below one.
-In this paper, I provide evidence for a novel
+in the data, the elasticity of consumption to permanent income is far below one.
+I provide evidence that this consumption under-response

-choices that resemble long-term commitments.
-Empirically, I document four main new facts that support the theory: (a) the consumption
+that resemble long-term commitments.
+I document four main new facts that support such ``lock-in:'' (a) the consumption elasticity to

-elasticity to permanent income is larger for younger households, (b) it depends on past income trajectories, and (c) it becomes larger
+permanent income is larger for younger households, (b) it depends on past income trajectories, and (c) it becomes larger after households

-after households adjust their commitments; furthermore, I show that (d) those households that have "under-responded" to their income
+adjust their commitments; furthermore, I show that (d) those households that have ``under-responded'' to their income growth skew

 "Growing up with an Unemployed Mother",